mehwaffle10/Waffle_Balance/README.md

 - Can't be captured
 - Don't break while flipped
 - No spawn points
-- Riders are now tagged with invulnerable
-	- Can't be hit by sword or arrows
-	- Can still be hit by explosives

 ### Boats
 - Don't break on land (or if left alone???)